UNDER CONSTRUCTION 3/9/18

 Some TRC-88 specifics: Behind the front panel it is a significantly different radio than the TRC-77.
 Both sets use the 2E24 rapid-heating cathode power amplifier tube.
 However the TRC-88 uses a transistor PA driver stage instead of the 3B4 tube used in the TRC77 as its crystal oscillator / PA driver tube.
 The TRC-88 uses a transistor oscillator and buffer stage to drive the transistor PA driver.
 Power and space efficient.
 Both sets use a high voltage power oscillator to generate the PA tube plate and screen voltages.

 Both the ’77 (non-A model) and ’88 use a similar tuning “link” arrangement in the receiver RF amp antenna and mixer (RF amp collector) circuits.
 These enable the wider band tuning range by adding small, fixed capacitors into the tuned circuits.
-They also use links to add additional variable capacitors in the PA stage tuned circuits to operate at the low end of the tuning range.
+The TRC-88 also uses moveable links to add/subtract inductance in the PA tuning inductor as needed to enable the wide tuning range.

 Above: The TRC-88 receiver RF/Mixer PCB on the right illustrating the tuning links to insert additional fixed capacitance into the circuits for lower frequencies.
-(That receiver RF/Mixer PC board looks to be the same as the one in the original, TRC-77 “non-A” sets.
-The two sets diverge markedly from there.)
+(That receiver RF/Mixer PC board is the same as the one in the original, TRC-77 “non-A” sets.)
+The TRC-88 IF/AF PC board is marked RT-665 ( ) TRC-88 and is therefore different.
+The RF/Mixer PC circuit includes a cylindrical IF “ladder filter”, probably a mechanical type.
+It is in the receive path on both CW and SSB operation.
+The two sets diverge markedly from there.

-Below: The transmitter oscillator, driver, power amplifier and HV power supply are on the left, additional tuning links are under the hinged HVPS cover.
+Below: The transmitter oscillator, driver, power amplifier and HV power supply are on the left; additional PA tuning links are under the hinged HVPS cover.

 Above: The adjustments in the upper left corner are for the TX crystal oscillator and buffer/driver stage tuning.
 The PA driver transistor has the round heat sink on it, the 2E24 PA tube is shielded with a black IERC-type heat sink.
 That tap on the PA tank coil is somewhat mysterious.

 The TRC-88 uses TX and RX crystals in HC-6/U packages and dedicated ceramic sockets versus the larger FT-243 holder sockets and adapters seen in the ’77.
 Conserves space.
-Like the TRC-77, the ’88 will operate with FT-243 crystals in the receiver (455 kc IF) but it also will not operate with them in the transmitter oscillator.
+Like the TRC-77, the ’88 will operate with FT-243 crystals in the receiver (455 kc IF, Low side injection) but it also will not operate with them in the transmitter oscillator.
 The plot thickens.

 The left hand CR-18A/U crystal is stamped 4602.5 kc (suppressed carrier frequency) for a mid-channel freq of 4604 kc USB which came with this radio.
 It works.
 Note that the TRC-88’s SSB frequency generation/mixing scheme requires a TX crystal that operates at 9000 kc higher than the channel operating frequency.
-So that crystal actually oscillates in the circuit at 13,602.5 kc despite its markings.
+So that crystal actually oscillates in the High Frequency Oscillator (HFO) circuit at 13,602.5 kc despite its markings.

 As noted above, this radio could never have operated in the CW mode although SSB and Tune modes work as expected.
 So NO crystal would have worked in CW, even during this early FT-243 trial.
-(At the time I hadn’t realized that the TX crystal needed to be 9000 kc higher than the operating frequency.)
+(At the time I hadn’t realized that the TX crystal needed to be 9000 kc higher than the operating frequency.
+This is an SSB radio, not a MOPA TRC-77 that I had recently been conditioned with!)

 That 4604 USB frequency is assigned for USAF/Civil Air Patrol use in the US Midwest and Rocky Mountains region.
 I hear frequent ALE soundings on that frequency at night, but so far no comms.
 It is very likely that this particular example did see some service with the CAP.